Netflix/ndbench/README.md

    * Provide pluggable patterns and loads.
    * Support different client APIs.
    * Deploy, manage and monitor multiple instances from a single entry point.
+   * Support multiple cloud platform due to integration with Cloud Foundry

 Details about the features can be found in the [Wiki](https://github.com/Netflix/ndbench/wiki)